Forest Service, Agriculture (USDA).

 Abstract: Forest Service contracts for the sale of timber and other forest products are bilateral contracts in which both contracting parties are bound to fulfill obligations reciprocally.
 By their nature, bilateral contracts require both parties to routinely share information and enter into agreements pertaining to operations and performance.
 Some information collected under Forest Service contracts is required by laws, regulations, and/or timber sale policies.
 Each contract specifies information the contractor will be required to provide, including the timing and frequency of the information collection.

-Type of Respondents: Timber sale and forest products contractors.
+Type of Respondents: Timber sale purchasers and integrated resource timber contracts contractors.

 Estimated Annual Number of Contracts: 3,400.

 Estimated Annual Responses: 128,100.

 Estimated Annual Number of Responses per Respondent: 93.5.